Saturday, September 21 2019 - Whistler Alpine Meadows

 Descent: 6,100 m / 20,000 ft

-It’d be pretty challenging for anyone to locate a tougher 110 kilometre race than this one.
-If you peep the course map, you’ll see just how aesthetic this route really is, with a full 110 kilometres of truly unique trail.
+It’d be pretty challenging for anyone to locate a tougher 110 kilometer race than this one.
+If you peep the course map, you’ll see just how aesthetic this route really is, with a full 110 kilometers of truly unique trail.

-Now imagine alpine views that rival the best in the world, it is Whistler after all, as you ascend and descend three major mountains along the way.
-Of course we save the best, and hardest, the top of Whistler Mountain, for last.
+Now imagine alpine views that rival the best in the world, it is Whistler after all, as you ascend and descend two major mountains along the way.
+Of course we save the best, and hardest, the top of Whistler Mountain, and then Blackcomb Mountain, for last.